Last Updated: 22/03/21

 Peasholm Park Scarborough, North Yorkshire is open for everyone to enjoy all year round, 24 hours a day and seven days a week.
 Entrance to the Park, which is never closed, is FREE.

-Just a short distance from Harrogate town centre, this beautiful garden makes a great family day out.
+This beautiful garden makes a great family day out.
 Enjoy some fresh air, catch up with friends and entertain the children all year round.
+Annal membership & pay as you go available.

 Ripley is a lovely place for a stroll around the gardens and deer park.